 - In a separate mixing bowl, combine the canned pumpkin, brown sugar, milk, melted butter, honey, vanilla, and egg.
 Whisk until combined and smooth.

-- Push the dry ingredients to the edges of the bowl to create a space for the wet ingredients in the middle of the bowl.
+- Push the dry ingredients to the edges of the bowl to create a well in the middle of the bowl for the wet ingredients.
 Add the wet ingredients and mix with a spatula until just combined.
-The mixture will seem on the more wet/moist side and that's ok!
+The mixture will seem on the more wet/moist side and that's ok; that's the pumpkin.

-- Using 1/4 cup measuring cup, add the batter to the muffin tin.
+- Using 1/4 cup measuring scoop or cup, distribute the batter evenly to the muffin tin, filling them about 2/3 of the way up.
 Sprinkle oats on top (if desired).
 Bake for 25-30 minutes, until the muffins are browned and a toothpick inserted comes out clean.

 Leave a Reply